SUNDAY, NOVEMBER 25, 2018 • SEATTLE CENTER @ 5TH + HARRISON

 COURSE MARKINGS / SPLIT TIMES

-Each mile and five-kilometer marker will be clearly labeled on the race courses.
+Each mile-marker will be clearly labeled on the race courses.
 Split times will be called at each marker (as permitted by the number of volunteers).
-Half Marathon split times will be electronically recorded and available in Marathon Results.
+Half marathon split times will be electronically recorded and available in marathon results.

 WATER / AID STATIONS

 Talking Rain water and Gatorade Endurance Formula sports drink will be available at each station, in addition to basic medical items and Honey Bucket portable toilets.
-GU will be available between mile 5 and 6 for the Half Marathon and at approximately miles 10, 16, and 18 for the Full Marathon.
-Each water / aid station will remain supplied until the last participant has passed..
+GU will be available at water stations at mile 5.4 for the full and half marathons and miles 9.7.
+14.25 and 18.5 for the full marathon.
+Each water / aid station will remain supplied until the last participant has passed.